hackclub/hackclub/workshops/nextjs_starter/README.md

 Now, that doesn’t go anywhere yet.
 Click on “New file” and enter `pages/shopping.js`.
 We’re going to make a quick shopping list!

-In your mind, imagine with this HTML will look like: (`ul` makes a bulleted list, if you haven’t used it before)
+In your mind, imagine what this HTML will look like: (`ul` makes a bulleted list, if you haven’t used it before)

 ```html
 <h1>Shopping List</h1>